Janudis/Extented-Kalman-Filter-LIDAR-GPS-IMU/README.md

 2) DBSCAN_clustering : do DBSCAN clustering and return the closest's cluster centroid

 ## src/
-4) gps_geodetic_utm : GPS data from geodetic to UTM coordinate system
+4) gps_geodetic_utm : transform GPS data from geodetic to UTM coordinate system
-5) lidar_gt_geodetic_utm : LiDAR groundtruth landmarks from geodetic to UTM coordinate system
+5) lidar_gt_geodetic_utm : transform LiDAR groundtruth landmarks from geodetic to UTM coordinate system
 6) data_preprocessing : association of observed landmarks with the ground-truth landmarks (used in main)

 # Input Data Format